1. What is a bond?

 School districts are required by state law to ask voters for permission to sell bonds to investors to raise the capital dollars required for projects such as renovation to existing buildings or building a new school.
 Essentially, the voters are giving permission for the district to take out a loan and pay that loan back over an extended period of time, much like a family takes out a mortgage loan for their home.
 A school board calls a bond election so voters can decide whether or not they want to pay for proposed facility projects.

-4. Exactly how much is the proposed bond package?
+4. Exactly how much is the bond package?

 5. What exactly is included in the bond?
-The May 2019 Bond proposes to replace aging campuses, grow and expand Channelview High School with CTE and other offerings, provide campus infrastructure renovations, upgrade safety and security and technology district wide, and purchase new buses and land.
-For a full list, visit What’s Proposed.
+The May 2019 Bond will replace aging campuses, grow and expand Channelview High School with CTE and other offerings, provide campus infrastructure renovations, upgrade safety and security and technology district wide, and purchase new buses and land.
+For a full list, visit 2019 Bond Overview.

 7. What safety precautions are taken during the construction process?
 The district and its construction managers will work closely with school principals on phasing of construction to ensure the safety of our students and staff and as little disruption to the campus as possible, as well as arrange for mobility throughout the campus.
 All construction will be secured from students and daily school activity, and all on-site workers are required to undergo criminal background checks.
 Construction updates and site plans will be shared with school staff and parents throughout the construction process so that everyone knows what to expect and how to safely navigate the campus.

-8. What happens once the bond is approved?
+8. What happens now that the bond is approved?
 When will construction take place?
-If voters approve the bond on May 4, the project planning and design process will begin immediately.
-The design phase will be collaborative and involve input from staff and other stakeholders.
+Since voters approved the bond on May 4, the project planning and design process began immediately.
+The design phase is collaborative and involves input from staff and other stakeholders.
 Once a project’s design is complete and construction documents are produced, the project is competitively bid to ensure the best value to the district.
 The projects will be phased in over time to ensure effective project management and achieve cost efficiency during the construction process.
 The district carefully plans and analyzes a number of factors in order to prioritize and plan the execution schedule of the voter-approved projects, including campus and program schedules, student enrollment, housing projections, TAVs (tax assessed valuations), interest rates, and construction prices.